The Best Saxophone for Beginners [with Video]

 Pricing information for our recommended options may change.
 We'll do our best to keep this information up-to-date.

-Any Amazon links below are Amazon Associates/Affiliate links.
-This will never influence the recommendations that we give students but does help support the Play platform when purchased through this link.
+Lastly, some links may be affiliate links, meaning we may earn a commission on some purchases made through these links.
+This will NEVER influence the recommendations that we give students, but it does help support the Play platform when purchased through this link.

 If you'd prefer to watch our video covering this information, check that out below.
 Otherwise, continue reading for the text version.